mattermost/docs/source/install/self-managed-changelog.md

  - Added support for focusing the input box in Collapsed Reply Threads while typing.
  - Added support for blurring the input box in Collapsed Reply Threads on pressing Escape.
  - Adjusted the channel override desktop notification preference for Threads.
- - Added a **Click to open thread** setting for all users.
  - User interface is now improved when no text is set for a custom status.

 #### Enterprise Edition
- - Implemented a new design for current License Page for on-prem
+ - Implemented a new design for the current License page for self-hosted.

 ### Bug Fixes
- - Bug fixes app crash on root post delete from global threads
- - Fixed a potential server crash when creating or updating posts with permalink previews.
- - Bug fix - Created permalink from saved posts do not correctly redirect to the correct team
- - Fix long file extension names pushing out of the bounds of the module.
  - Fixed an issue where OpenID redirect did not work when hosting Mattermost on a subdirectory.
- - Default log rotation file size was mistakenly set to 10GB for V6, and is now reverted back to 100MB.
+ - Fixed an issue where the default log rotation file size was mistakenly set to 10GB, and is now reverted back to 100MB.
  - Fixed an issue where emoji reaction buttons on posts did not respect user permissions.
  - Fixed an issue where unchecking the automatic timezone changed the timezone in the selector.
  - Fixed an issue where emoji names were being truncated too soon in the emoji picker.
  - Fixed an issue where the thread footer did not allow the user to follow a Thread.
  - Fixed an issue where the app crashed when switching to Threads view after leaving a channel.
+ - Fixed an issue where Mattermost crashed when deleting a root post from Global Threads.
  - Fixed an issue where push notifications did not clear from the lock screen or the notification center with Collapsed Reply Threads enabled.
  - Fixed an issue where Direct Message notifications were missing the sender name with Collapsed Reply Threads enabled.
  - Fixed an issue where keyboard shortcuts were not working with Global Threads.
  - Fixed an issue where API allowed changing the name of the Town Square channel.
  - Fixed an issue where errors were logged if a user disabled notifications.
  - Fixed an issue where a channel was not immediately removed from the sidebar when the current user was removed from it.
+ - Fixed a potential server crash when creating or updating posts with permalink previews.
+ - Fixed an issue where permalinks created from saved posts did not correctly redirect to the correct team.
+ - Fixed an issue where long file extension names pushed out of the bounds of the module.

 ### config.json
 Multiple setting options were added to ``config.json``.
 Below is a list of the additions and their default values on install.
 The settings can be modified in ``config.json``, or the System Console when available.

 #### Changes to Team Edition and Enterprise Edition:
+ - Under ``ServiceSettings`` in ``config.json``:
- - Added a new config setting ServiceSettings.DeveloperFlags.
+  - Added a new config setting ``DeveloperFlags``.
- - Removed DesktopLatestVersion and DesktopMinVersion config items
+ - Removed ``DesktopLatestVersion`` and ``DesktopMinVersion`` config settings.

 ### API Changes
- - Added a new Plugin API IsEnterpriseReady()
+ - Added a new ``IsEnterpriseReady()`` plugin API.
- - Added a new API endpoint GET /api/v4/roles.
+ - Added a new ``GET /api/v4/roles`` API endpoint.
- - Add a Plugin API User custom status
+ - Added new ``UpdateCustomStatus`` and ``RemoveUserCustomStatus`` plugin APIs for user custom status.
- - Added CRUD methods for user sessions to plugin API
+ - Added CRUD methods for user sessions to the plugin API.

 ### Go Version
  - v6.2 is built with Go ``v1.16.7``.